Work with SEO¶

 To do it, make sure you can edit Content Types.

-- Drill down the content group and click the edit icon next to the Content Type that you want to modify.
+- Create a new Content Type or click the edit icon next to the Content Type that you want to modify.

 Define Meta tags¶